-A healthy lifestyle and a few inexpensive medications are as good as expensive surgery or stents in treating many patients with chronic heart disease.
-Translating this study to the real world is going to be tough because a lot of patients prefer not to change their lifestyle.
-No one minds the pills, stents just seem simpler than changing how we live
+A healthy lifestyle and a few inexpensive medications are as good as expensive surgery or stents in treating chronic heart disease.
+Translating this study to the real world is going to be tough because many patients prefer not to alter their lifestyle.
+No one minds the pills, but stents just seem simpler than changing how one lives.

 We hear a great deal about blood sugar while talking about diabetes.
 But the problems triggered by it have another common theme.